Core Workout - Bodyweight Muscle Workout

 Warm-Up:

-To properly warm up for this routine, you simply need to warm up the muscles around the joints that are will be involved in the exercises like the hip, shoulder, and wrist joints by moving them around with intent or doing some named mobility movements.
+To properly warm up for this routine, you simply need to warm up the muscles around the hip, shoulder, and wrist joints by moving them around with intent or doing some named mobility movements.
 Then, do some warm-up sets for the main exercise.
 For example:

 Light Mobility Drill: Hip Circles -> Shoulder Circles -> Wrist Circles for a round or two with enough reps for you to feel them working.